FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

-The full program that can be compiled correctly without any errors can be found at Github [here](https://github.com/fvcproductions/BITS/tree/master/Python-Bits), so that if you ever get stuck and don’t feel like stressing, you can check that out!
+The full program that can be compiled correctly without any errors can be found at Github [here](https://github.com/fvcproductions/BITS/tree/master/Python-Bits), so that if you ever get stuck and don't feel like stressing, you can check that out!

 Umm.. except for Problem 1 and 2, that is.

-Problem 1 is just involving Installation and with Problem 2, the answers are given so it’s all good.
+Problem 1 is just involving Installation and with Problem 2, the answers are given so it's all good.

 **Problem 1 - Installation**

-Install Python first fool (in case you haven’t already)!
+Install Python first fool (in case you haven't already)!

-The latest version as of March 4, 2014 is Python 3.3.4, and I’ll just be referring to it as Python 3.0.
+The latest version as of March 4, 2014 is Python 3.3.4, and I'll just be referring to it as Python 3.0.

 As an Apple fanatic, I personally use [CodeRunner](https://krillapps.com/coderunner/) to compile and run my little programs.
-Although it does cost \$9.99 on Apple’s App Store… so you know - that’s your go.
+Although it does cost \$9.99 on Apple's App Store… so you know - that's your go.

 However, it is recommended by most web-developers that you learn how to use [SublimeText](https://www.sublimetext.com) if you intend to do more programming in the future.
-SublimeText is recognized way more by top web-developers and can be run on Linux, Windows, and OSX (so that’s a plus!).
-The downside is that SublimeText requires a purchase license for continued use, but at the same time there’s no time limit for your "evaluation" of the product… so it’s kinda free?
+SublimeText is recognized way more by top web-developers and can be run on Linux, Windows, and OSX (so that's a plus!).
+The downside is that SublimeText requires a purchase license for continued use, but at the same time there's no time limit for your "evaluation" of the product… so it's kinda free?

-ANYHOW, SublimeText costs \$70, but there are PLENTY of free options out there, so do NOT give up if you’re on a tight budget.
+ANYHOW, SublimeText costs \$70, but there are PLENTY of free options out there, so do NOT give up if you're on a tight budget.

 The popular free ones are [TextWrangler](https://www.barebones.com/products/textwrangler/), [Xcode](https://developer.apple.com/xcode/)